amro125/amro125.github.io/_works/2022-01-08-geametric-band.md

 ---
-title: Geametric band
+title: Expressive Robotic Guitar
-description: An alternative to paperback is the glossy cover, otherwise known as a dust cover, found on magazines, and comic books.
+description: An acoustic guitar-playing robot that mimics huuman motion to play expressive
 category: Music flyer
 date: 2022-01-08 08:01:35 +0300
 client: Music Festival
 role: Graphic Designer
-image: '/images/work-3.jpg'
+image: '/images/guitarbot.jpg'
-image_caption: 'Photo by [Freepik](https://www.freepik.com/)'
+image_caption: 'Expressive Robot Guitar'
 ---

 Hardcover books have a stiff binding.
 Paperback books have cheaper, flexible covers which tend to be less durable.
 An alternative to paperback is the glossy cover, otherwise known as a dust cover, found on magazines, and comic books.
 Spiral-bound books are bound by spirals made of metal or plastic.
 Examples of spiral-bound books include teachers' manuals and puzzle books (crosswords, sudoku).